MetrOasis® Advanced Training Center & Beauty School is the premier boutique beauty school of Alaska, located in mid-town Anchorage. 907.276.4110

 Our Mission

-The MetrOasis® LLC Advanced Training Center & Beauty / Esthetician School in Anchorage, Alaska is dedicated to providing an international level of education for our students in the fields of cosmetology and esthetics but not limited to these areas of interest.
-MetrOasis LLC endeavors to surround its students with world-class antiques, international music and has included varying techniques and philosophies from around the world within its training programs that are missing from most other schools.
+Thank you SO much for taking the time to check out our web page!
+We know that you have many choices when it comes to where you begin your new career so we appreciate being able to share our school with you.
+The MetrOasis® Advanced Training Center & Beauty / Esthetician School in Anchorage, Alaska is dedicated to providing an international level of education for our students in the fields of hairdressing and esthetics but not limited to these areas of interest.
+MetrOasis® endeavors to surround its students with world-class antiques, nature sounds and/or international music and has included varying techniques and philosophies from around the world within our training programs that seem to be missing from most other schools.

-Find out more about the MetrOasis LLC Beauty School & Advanced Training Center history, instructors, education and facility by clicking the link below!
+Find out more about the MetrOasis® Beauty School & Advanced Training Center history, instructors, education and facility by clicking the link below!

 OPEN HOURS